-The MF Properties segment consists of indirect equity interests in thirteen multifamily apartment properties which are not currently financed by tax-exempt mortgage revenue bonds held by the Partnership but which the Partnership eventually intends to finance by such bonds through a restructuring.
+The MF Properties segment consists of indirect equity interests inthirteen multifamily apartment properties which are not currently financed by tax-exempt mortgage revenue bonds held by the Partnership but which the Partnership eventually intends to finance by such bonds through a restructuring.
 In connection with any such restructuring, the Partnership will be required to dispose of any equity interest held in such MF Properties.
 Other than the Churchland, Eagle Ridge and Greens of Pine Glen properties, the Partnership's interests in its current MF Properties are not currently classified as assets held for sale because the Partnership is not actively marketing them for sale, there is no definitive purchase agreement in existence that, under current guidance, can be recognized as a sale of real estate assets and, therefore, no sale is expected in the next twelve months.
 The Ohio Properties are subject to a sales agreement and will continue to be reported as MF Properties until they meet the criteria for recognition of their sale as discussed in Note 2.
-During the time the Partnership holds an interest in an MF Property, any net rental income generated by the MF Property.
+During the time the Partnership holds an interest in an MF Property, any net rental income generated by the MF Properties in excess of debt service will be available for distribution to the Partnership in accordance with its interest in the MF Property.
 Any such cash distribution will contribute to the Partnership's Cash Available for Distribution ("CAD").
-As of September 30, 2012, the Company held an interest in ten MF Properties containing a total of 1,702 rental units (including the Churchland, Eagle Ridge and Greens of Pine Glen properties reported as a discontinue doperation) and three MF Properties subject to a sales agreement containing a total of 362 rental units.
+As of September 30, 2012, the Company held an interest inten MF Properties containing a total of 1,702 rental units (including the Churchland, Eagle Ridge and Greens of Pine Glen properties reported as a discontinued operation) and three MF Properties subject to a sales agreement containing a total of 362 rental units.
 Due to the Master Lease Agreement between the EAT (Maples on 97th) and the Company, the operating results of the Maples on 97th property are included in the MF Properties Segment.